UPDATE: South Korean Law Research on the Internet

 Table of Contents

 Judicial tradition of Korea dates back to B.C.
-2333, when Kojoseon, the first state established in Korea promulgated the Eight Article Law.
-The first modern written Constitution was introduced to Korea in July 1894.
+2333, when ‘Kojoseon’, the first state established in Korea promulgated the Eight Article Law.
+It was not until 1894 in ‘Joseon’ Dynasty when the first modern written Constitution was introduced to Korea.
+In the following year, the Court Organization Act was declared, and the independent judiciary separated from the executive branch has been established.
 However, any free-willed judicial reform in Korea was disrupted during the Japanese colonial period.
-After independence from Japan, the Constitution of the Republic of Korea was declared in 1948.
-Thereafter the Constitution was amended several times in response to political and social changes.
-The current Constitution is the outcome of the latest amendment in 1987.
+After the independence from Japan, the Constitution of the Republic of Korea was declared in 1948, and the first modern independent judiciary was established on September 13th of the same year.
+Thereafter the Constitution was amended several times in response to political and social changes, and the current Constitution is the outcome of the latest amendment in 1987.
 The Constitution stipulates the separation of powers among the three branches: legislative, executive, and judicial.
 The president and the government are in charge of the administration, the National Assembly is responsible for the legislation, and the Court enforces and interprets laws by making decisions over legal disputes.
 In terms of the general legal system, Korea adopted the modern European civil law system at the beginning of its judicial modernization.
-However, with the growing interchange and influence of overseas countries, some laws were made or revised modeling Anglo-American law systems.
-Thus, Korean legal system features the harmonization of both the European civil law system and Anglo-American law system.
+However, with increasing interchange and influence with Anglo-American legal systems, Korea has adopted much of the Anglo-American legal system, such as jury trial, law school system, sentencing guidelines or Amicus Curiae briefs.
+Thus, Korean legal system now features the harmonization of both the European civil law system and the Anglo-American law system.

-Written laws are the primary sources of law in Korea.
-Written laws may be divided into four main categories : first, statutes passed by the legislature; second, decrees issued by the President, cabinet, various ministries, the Supreme Court and the Constitutional Court; third, rules and regulations by government agencies and local government; and fourth, international agreements.
+Written laws are the primary source of law in Korea.
+Written laws may be divided into four main categories; 1) statutes passed by the legislature, 2) decrees issued by the President, cabinet, various ministries, the Supreme Court and the Constitutional Court, 3) rules and regulations by government agencies and local government, and 4) international agreements.
 According to the Constitution, treaties duly concluded and promulgated under the Constitution and the generally recognized rules of international law have the same effect as the domestic laws of the Republic of Korea (Article 6.1.).

 The National Assembly of the Republic of Korea is entitled to propose and decide upon the Amendments to the Constitution, to enact and amend statutes, and to consent to the conclusion and ratification of the treaties.
 Its website contains a full-text database of statutes, rules, decrees, and proposed bills.
-Full-texts of the English translation of the Constitution, some foreigner-related laws, and recently enacted laws can be searched.
+Full-texts of the English translation of the Constitution, some foreigner-related laws, and recently enacted laws can also be searched on its website.

 According to Article 8 of the Judicial Organization Act, a higher court’s decision in the judicial hierarchy prevails over that of the lower court’s decision only on the specific case concerned.
 The higher court can uphold, reverse, or remand the judgment of the lower court based on both its own fact-finding or legal interpretation, while the Supreme Court can do that only by legal interpretation.

-· The Justice; published monthly by the Korean Legal Center.
-Its articles are also provided online on its website.
+· The Justice Civil Rights Publication; published monthly by the Korean Legal Center.
+Its articles can be obtained online on a membership basis in Korean.

-· Buphak (Seoul Law Journal); published quarterly by the Law Research Institute, Seoul National University.
-The articles are also provided online on its website.
+· Buphak (Seoul Law Journal) is published quarterly by the Law Research Institute, Seoul National University.
+The articles are also provided online, including some articles in English, French or German.

-· Journal of Korean Law; published twice a year by the Law Research Institute of Seoul National University.
-It provides articles on current legal issues of Korea in English.
+· Journal of Korean Law is published twice a year by the Law Research Institute of Seoul National University.
+It provides articles on current legal issues and commentary of the recent notable Supreme Court decisions in English.
 Annual subscriptions are available to foreign subscribers for US $50.
-Online articles are also available here.
+Online articles since 2008 are also available on its website.
 The article on the ‘Introduction to Korean Legal Materials’ in Vol 2, No. 1, 2002, will be a very useful guide for the foreign researchers who want to find out about Korean legal materials.

-If you want to get materials like law reviews or theses for more academic purposes, the sites mentioned below would be helpful.
+If you want to research more scholarly or academic materials in depth, the sites mentioned below would be helpful.

 The National Library of Korea and the National Assembly Library have vast databases on all academic fields, let alone laws.
-These are public institutions managed and sponsored by the government, providing copy services via mail by fax orders.
+These are public institutions managed and sponsored by the government, providing online data as well as copy services via mail by fax orders.

-KSI is a private company which offers indexed databases of over 740,000 full-text scholarly journal articles, dissertations and research papers from academic research institutions.
-In this site, you can search for necessary materials and read them on-line.
+KISS (Koreanstudies Information Service System) is a private company which offers indexed databases of over 3,200 journals and over one million full-text scholarly journal articles, dissertations and research papers from academic research institutions.
+In this site, you can search for necessary materials and read them online.

-DBPIA also offers full-text databases from over 200 Korean journals in various fields.
+DBPIA also offers full-text databases from over 2,000 Korean journals and over 30,000 web database in various fields.
 Free search is available for a limited time.

 RISS provides 150,000 full-text scholarly articles for free and 300,000 purchasable articles through databases.

-The articles or books below will also be helpful for your Korean legal research:
+The articles or books below also provide helpful introduction to Korean legal research: